 The Artistic Vision Behind the Glass: An Introduction to Guy Kemper

 The visual allure of Sykes Chapel is further enhanced by the work of Guy Kemper, a renowned U.S.-based glass artist.
 Kemper’s contributions are particularly evident in the contemporary meditation room and the hallway entry doors.
 His artistry in glass serves as a medium for personal and moral growth, a belief he passionately shares.
 In Kemper’s words, “If students set a moral compass and grow, the sky is the limit.”

 A Holistic Approach to Student Development: Insights from President Ronald L. Vaughn

 University of Tampa President, Ronald L. Vaughn, sees Sykes Chapel as more than just a physical structure; it’s a catalyst for holistic student development.
 Vaughn emphasizes the importance of understanding world religions as a key to comprehending global cultures and histories.
 “Religion permeates U.S. history, almost every culture, and the lives of billions of people, politics, and countless decisions made throughout the world,” he states.
 The chapel and its programs are designed to help students reflect on their life’s purpose and the kind of person they want to become.

 TVS: Crafting a Space for Faith and Values

-“We used our global perspective to design the architecture of the Chapel Center to express values of faith and spirituality common to all cultures,” said Robert R. Balke, principal with tvsdesign.
-“The Sykes Chapel and Center for Faith and Values is a unique project for the University and we were honored to be part of the team that brought this from inspiration to reality.”
+Led by Principal Robert R. Balke, TVS undertook extensive research and meticulous planning to bring the vision of Sykes Chapel to life.
+The firm’s global perspective was instrumental in designing the architecture to express universal values of faith and spirituality.
+As Balke puts it, “The Sykes Chapel and Center for Faith and Values is a unique project for the University, and we were honored to be part of the team that brought this from inspiration to reality.”